annie1k/Drink-App/README.md

 **User Stories**:

+- As a user, I want to be able to get a suggested daily drinking.

-- As a user, I want to be able to get a suggested daily drinking according to my age and gender.
+- As a user, I want to be able to get a suggested daily drinking according to my age and gender if possible.

-- As a user, I want to be able to edit my daily goals according to the daily needs (say want to drink more for days have heavy sports activity).
+- As a user, I want to be able to increase or decrease my daily goals according to the daily needs
+  (say want to drink more for days have heavy sports activity).

+- As a user, I want to be able to add how many (ml) I've drunk, and subtract when I accidentally add the wrong amount.

 - As a user, I want to be able to have visualized water drinking process for the day.

 - As a user, I want to be able to get some warm encourage after achieving my daily goal.

 - As a user, I want to be able to tracking my water drinking history by some understandable and easy read graphs.

 - As a user, I hope it is a free and clean application.